jdonnerstag/pyfwf_db/README.rst

 Views
 ======

-`data` makes all records and fields from the file available, and is accessible almost like a standard python list.
+`data`, in the example above, makes all records and fields from the file available, and is accessible almost like a standard python list.
 You may consider it the root-view, as it doesn't have another parent view.

 Slices, filters, etc. create views on top of their parent view.
-Views are very light-weight and do not copy any data.
-They just maintain indexes into their parent view.
+Views are very light-weight and do not copy any data from the file.
+They basically only maintain indexes into their parent view.

 .. code-block:: Python